"The song begins to play. The body begins to sway. The sound of a single note, your heart is in your throat".

 The crisp salt air blows in from Puget Sound to the west, and the fresh scent of pine trees drifts down from the forests that lay to the east, colliding against the thick glass of modern buildings, lit up green and blue in support of the home team, the beloved Seahawks.

 Known the world over for its protests, Seattle is a mecca for the liberal arts, animal rights and the environmental movement, and of course…music.
-The Emerald City has produced many greats such as Jimi Hendrix, Kurt Cobain, Eddie Vedder, Macklemore, and Dave Matthews.
+It has produced many greats such as Jimi Hendrix, Kurt Cobain, Eddie Vedder, Macklemore, and Dave Matthews.

-For a relatively small city with a population hovering around 660,000 (within city limits.
-Metropolitan population is estimated at 3,798,902), Seattle is an icon of the Pacific Northwest, and it’s the place I’ve called home for 10 years.
+For a relatively small city with a population hovering around 775,000 (within city limits.
+Metropolitan population is estimated at 3.5 million), Seattle is an icon of the Pacific Northwest and appropriately dubbed The Emerald City.

 Live music is an adrenaline like none I have encountered before; it is a healing agent that can help you through rough times; an element of joy that can lift you up and create some of the happiest moments that you will remember until your dying day.
 Music is therapy and should be revered as such.
 It is an ancient and universal culture that dates back further than you or me, further still than our parents and grandparents.
 It is an experience that has the power to invoke transformation.